madebykind/madebykind-v3/content/work/the-wilderness-project.md

   ## Brand strategy

-  We developed a brand strategy that honours original storytellers and their discoveries.
+  A brand strategy that honours original storytellers and their discoveries.
 Subtle brand refinements and a distinct visual language bring depth and motion, guiding the audience through an inspiring journey.
 Every design choice; from colour and typography to UX, works to inspire, engage, and communicate urgency with clarity and purpose.
   </div>
 </div>